Games & Quizzes

 /ˈrēdiNG/

 Things you read (book, magazines and web pages).
-Prediction of your future from cards, crystal ball.
-To take a measurement of a meter (e.g. gas meter).
+Measurement of a meter (e.g. gas meter).
+To understand something about a situation.

 /ˈsendiNG/

 unpleasant or evil thing or creature supposedly sent by someone with paranormal or magical powers to warn.
-To cause mail or package to go to another place.
+To move something quickly in a particular way.